Cghlewis/data-mgmt-ed-research-book/_book/11-data-capture.md

     - In addition to choosing a file type, there may be other options that your tool allows you to consider.
 Examples of what these might look like are:
       - Do you want to export the text values or numeric values for categorical items?
       - How do you want to export "select all" questions?
         - Depending on your chosen file type, you may be allowed to choose how you want to format "select all" questions.
-Typically your options are to export them in one variable, where each option is separated by a comma, or you can split each option into its own column.
+Typically your options are to export them in one variable, where each option is separated by a comma, or you can split each option into its own column, where the variable often contains a `1` to denote the item was selected.
 As you can imagine, the former option can get messy if your response options contain commas (see Figure \@ref(fig:fig12-3)).
       - How do you want to recode seen but missing values?
         - This option is commonly provided because "select all" questions are often split out into multiple variables, where a `1` indicates the option was selected, and blank represents either the option was **not selected** or that the item was skipped entirely.
         - Typically tools provide the option to recode to *0* or *-99*.
 You can also choose not to recode and leave those responses as blank.
 If the types of missing data do not matter to your study, then leaving missing values as blank is typically the most straightforward option.
 However, adding an extreme value like *-99* can make it easier to know if those blank "select all" values are a "no" response (recoded to *-99*) or if those values were never seen and actually represent a missing value (left as blank).